It was Reece’s love of gaming which was the inspiration behind

-Reece was your average 10-year-old boy, full of life, cheeky and a bundle of laughs, his passion was YouTube and Gaming.
-The picture on left was taken just 2 days prior to Reece being diagnosed with a DIPG
+Reece was your average 10-year-old boy, full of life, cheeky and a bundle of laughs, his passion was Gaming, YouTube and Twitch.

 At the end of May 2017, Reece developed double vision.
-He was Immediately booked in for an eye examination at the local opticians.
-The opticians then referred Reece to Pinderfields Hospital eye clinic.
+He was Immediately booked in for an eye examination at the local opticians. once seen he was referred to Pinderfields Hospital eye clinic.

-Saturday 3rd June 2017, Reece was checked over by the eye specialist and we were given a follow-up appointment to carry out more tests, and if nothing could be found they would then proceed to an MRI scan.
+Saturday 3rd June 2017, Reece was checked over by the eye specialist at Pinderfields Hospital, Reece was given a follow-up appointment to carry out more tests later that week.

 Reece was taken far too soon. he deserved so much more and without doubt, he had so much more to give, but sadly Reece will never have the chance.

 May 17th, 2018, in memory of Reece ‘TheRockinR’ was officially registered as a CIO (Charitable Incorporated Organisation) with the Charity Commission in England and Wales, Reg No. 1178420.

 Reece’s short life will not be forgotten, his legacy will continue through his love of gaming, this will provide much-needed help and support to many other children, young adults, and their families.
 We hope many others will benefit from what we experienced and witnessed as a family throughout Reece’s nine-month battle with cancer.